 Simple steps for effective capacity planning in your agency

 It’s the first day of a new month.
 You wake up and brew coffee.
-At 08.01 the CFO pings you about last month's numbers.
+At 08.01, the CFO pings you about last month's numbers.
 They’re lower than expected.
-You have a quick meeting with the team and everyone is as surprised.
-You try to figure out: “is this a chronic issue or just a one time slump?”
+You have a quick meeting with the team, and everyone is equally surprised.
+You wonder: "Is this a chronic issue or just a temporary slump?"
+Looking at future projections, the numbers suggest the company will be bankrupt in three months.
+You're used to that—it's not reality, just outdated planning and allocations.
+You brush off the panic and ask everyone to go the extra mile this month.
+Until next month arrives...

 Example 1: a vacation that had a surprising business impact